boazbk/crypto/lec_06_CCA.md

 at least $1/2+\epsilon$.
 We consider the following two cases:
 >
-__Case I:__ With probability at least $\epsilon/10$, at some point during the CCA game, $M'$ sends to its decryption box a ciphertext $(c,\sigma)$ that is not identical to one of the ciphertexts it previous obtained from its decryption box, and obtains from it a non-error response.
+__Case I:__ With probability at least $\epsilon/10$, at some point during the CCA game, $M'$ sends to its decryption box a ciphertext $(c,\sigma)$ that is not identical to one of the ciphertexts it previously obtained from its decryption box, and obtains from it a non-error response.
 >
 __Case II:__ The event above happens with probability smaller than $\epsilon/10$.
 >